ocpi/ocpi/credentials.md

 | country_code             | [string](types.md#15-string-type)(2)                                   | 1     | Country code of the country this party is operating in.           |
 <div><!-- ---------------------------------------------------------------------------- --></div>

+The `party_id` and `country_code` are provided here to inform a server about the `party_id` and `country_code` a client will use when pushing [client owned objects](transport_and_format.md#client-owned-object-push).
+This helps a server determine the URLs a client will use when pushing a [client owned object](transport_and_format.md#client-owned-object-push).
+The `country_code` is added the make certain the URL used when pushing a [client owned object](transport_and_format.md#client-owned-object-push) is unique, there might be multiple parties in the world with the same `party_id`, but the combination should always be unique.
+A party operating in multiple countries can always use the home country of the company for all connections.
+For example: an OCPI implementation might push EVSE IDs from a company for different countries, preventing an OCPI connection per country a company is operating in.
+The `party_id` and `country_code` give here, have no direct link with the eMI3 EVSE IDs and Contract IDs that might be used in the different OCPI modules.
+For example: an implementation OCPI might push EVSE IDs with a different eMI3 `spot operator`, then the OCPI `party_id` and/or different `country_code`.

 ### Example